Thomas & Mercer | 2018

 It took a while for me to get into this one because I found the writing protracted and a bit heavy-handed when it came to trying to explain the characters.
 Perhaps that’s because it’s a standalone novel.
 Perhaps it was to up the emotional reactions to the ending.
 I don’t know.
 But the flow just wasn’t as smooth or engaging as I usually gravitate towards.

-This criticism only applies to the personal side of the story, because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader was only told about them later.
+This criticism only applies to the personal side of the story, because the crimes and darker aspects of the novel seemed to take place off-page, almost like an afterthought – the reader is only told about them later.
 It didn’t feel as though these big, dramatic murders were given the right amount of attention or emotional relevance.

 This book focussed pretty heavily on the characters and their home lives, and so there was a feeling of imbalance to the story.
 By the 50% mark, things started to pick up in terms of speed and interesting events, but I still found the chapters too wordy and the POV of Dominic to be a little too self-indulgent, which became boring.

 Overall, though there was a very dark and emotionally heavy theme running through this book.
 Whether it was the personal circumstances of having a dead sister and raising her Downs Syndrome daughter, or how that sister died.
 An unstoppable degenerative disease, or the motive for the murders, which once revealed, had me feeling sorry for the killer in a way.
 Or at least sorry for the way life works out and the pain of losing someone you love.

 And then there was the ending.
 Sure, it was a fucking serious boob punch of a shocker, but it was also depressing AF.
 I mean, seriously.
 I had to go back and read it again just to make sure that shit was real.
 It was a ‘that couldn’t actually be what happened’ double-take.